-Environment Policy 3.1.
-Recognize that a healthy and vibrant environment is a foundation of strong social, community, health, and other positive outcomes.
+Environment Policy 4.1.
+Recognize that a thriving and vibrant environment is a foundation of a strong and healthy community, tribal way of life, and other positive outcomes.

-Environment Policy 3.2.
-County

-Departments and the Board of County Commissioners cooperatively plan for, invest in, track progress, and adaptively manage the natural environment as an essential asset in addition to standard preservation and conservation efforts.
+Environment Policy 4.2.
+County Departments and the Board of County Commissioners cooperatively plan for, invest in, track progress, and adaptively manage the natural environment as an essential asset in addition to standard preservation and conservation efforts.

-Environmental Policy 3.3.
+Environmental Policy 4.3.
 Define natural assets, develop levels of service for each asset, and improve the inventory of assets and their condition through continuous mapping improvement and gathering of baseline information.
 Work with the community and decision makers to develop levels of service.

-Environment Policy 3.4.
+Environment Policy 4.4.
 Promote the most efficient and effective use of public financial resources for County projects and programs by expanding the standard framework for managing infrastructure to include natural assets.

-Environment Strategy 3.a.
+Environment Strategy 4.a.
 Adopt and implement the Kitsap Natural Resource Asset Management Program as a mechanism to manage, plan for, and invest in Kitsap County's natural environment as an essential asset.
 Other mechanisms may include, but are not limited to, plans, ordinances, resolutions, or official policy directives.

-Environment Strategy 3.b.
+Environment Strategy 4.b.
 Assess whether amendments are warranted to relevant codes or programs to ensure that the natural environment is being managed as an essential asset.

-Environment Strategy 3.c.
+Environment Strategy 4.c.
 Develop mechanisms in addition to the Kitsap Natural Resource Asset Management Program to identify, document, and evaluate how the natural environment is assessed in land use, transportation, stormwater utility, parks, and other County plans.

-Environment Strategy 3.d.
+Environment Strategy 4.d.
 Develop a monitoring program to systematically produce annual reports on the quantitative changes to natural environments based on land cover changes, development projects constructed, types and sizes of mitigation, or other appropriate metrics and the net result for natural resources essential asset management.

-Environment Strategy 3.e.
+Environment Strategy 4.e.
 Develop a framework to determine economic value of ecosystem including methods to identify, describe, and evaluate the quantifiable services provided by natural environments.

-Environment Strategy 3.f.
+Environment Strategy 4.f.
 Use project analysis methods including, but not limited to, lifecycle cost analysis, cost-benefit analysis, and equity analysis to ensure efficient and effective use of public funds for environmental projects and programs when practicable.

-Environment Goal 4.
+Environment Goal 5.
 Collaboration and partnerships